JakeSteam/blog-programming/_drafts/2024-10-11-jekyll-calendar-custom-events.md

 ### Changing popup contents

 - To change the per-event text, just modify line 41's `append`s with whatever text you want.
-- To change what the popup dialog looks like, or it's behaviour, the browser's default styling is used so [you'll need new CSS rules / JavaScript](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog#examples).
+- To change what the popup dialog looks like, or it's behaviour, the browser's default behaviour is used so [you'll need new CSS rules / JavaScript](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog#examples).

 ### Using post publish dates

 Whilst I wanted to define custom events for my calendar, you might want to just use post dates.
 This can be done by:

 1. Removing the lines with `for event in post.dates` (line 32) and `endfor` (line 44).
-2. Changing both `event.date` to `post.date`.
+2. Changing both `event.date`s to `post.date`.

 ## How does it work?